Tiranoe/adventureTime/README.md

 # Planning phase:
 ## Toolbox:
-This project will involve use of Django and React.
+This project will be a full stack Django application.
+Will be trying to refactor with React front-end as well after completing the Django full stack portion.

 ## Wireframe
 Using the figma.com, I created the basic wireframes how the pages will look like